EduardoGMohedano/STM32NUCLEO103_Drivers/README.md

 make output=000_GPIO_volatile

-In case you don't pass an argument to outputt variable, by default 000_GPIO_volatile.c example will be built.
+In case you don't pass an argument to output variable, by default 000_GPIO_volatile.c example will be built.

 You can generate all driver object files (not linked yet), by using: make drivers